FLWL/aoc-auto-game/README.md

 3. Connect with a msgpack-RPC client on address 127.0.0.1:64720
 4. Issue commands to the game to automate starting games

+To specify a custom port for the RPC server, start age2_x1 with -autogameport 64721 argument for example or any other port of your choosing.
+To run multiple instances of the game at the same time, start every age2_x1 process with the -multipleinstances argument.

 Check the example_scripts folder for how to do some of this.

 ## Python example